Bealby/grandpas-pocket-watch-shop/README.md

 A contact information page allows users to report back any issues, particularly enquiries regarding products and purchases.
-The repair and valuation service will also be included.
+A repair and valuation service will also be included.

 ### Structure